TorchAI/scuro-spec/README.md

 We are going to understand and write a json request following ScuroQL syntax.

-Let's get started by a example!
+Let's get started by an example!

 Say, you are developing a question-answering website/app.
 For a specfic page, you want to get all the users id and their questions id in a json format.